 What is Fibre to the Node NBN?

 FTTN stands for Fibre to the Node.
-It is part of the wider rollout of the National Broadband Network and is the most common connection type, designed to be cheaper and easier to rollout.
+It is part of the wider roll-out of the National Broadband Network and is the most common connection type, designed to be cheaper and easier to rollout.
 Fibre optic cable is run from a ‘point of interconnect’ (POI) to a central box in your neighbourhood or street called a ‘node’.
-Your house then connects to this node using existing copper wiring popularised by ADSL and your old home phone line.
-Thanks to iiNet for the explainer image.
+Your house then connects to this node using existing copper wiring, which is being repurposed from existing phone and ADSL copper wiring.

 - POIs are dotted around the country – there are more than 120 of them – and are commonly located where old telephone exchanges are/were.
 You can find out more about the available exchanges here.